Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageUI apps have less cluttered screens and are easier to use for their users.
 They are also easier to design and implement for the developer.

-<b>EngageUI apps are simple to design</b>
+### EngageUI apps are simple to design
 EngageUI takes a temporal rather than spatial approach to the GUI.
 It does not use windows and there are no spatial layout constructs.
 An EngageUI app consists of 2 components:
 1. An app-dashboard with an onscreen selection of possible user activities.
+[Designing an app's dashboard][]
-2. A set of activity-handlers for the user activities provided by the app.
+3. A set of activity-handlers for the user activities provided by the app.
 Once an activity has been selected, an activity handler for that activity is launched.
 Within the context of an activity handler all controls are keyboard driven
 via a set of keyboard "shortcuts".
 The mouse may optionally be used, but only for onscreen space selection (not for controls).
 A standardised interface is presented for querying the current keyboard map.

-<b>The form and contents of the EngageUI toolkit</b>
+### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licences source-code toolkit that consists of
 1. A SessionManager that interfaces with the OSs windowing
 system and manages the user's interaction session.